jseesink/react-course/README.md

 # react-course
-react course files from course https://www.udemy.com/course/react-the-complete-guide-incl-redux/
+files for experimenting with react based on course https://www.udemy.com/course/react-the-complete-guide-incl-redux/